A grad student at a nearby school is arrested in the killings of four University of Idaho students

 "If we do that, it can take a while for him to get here," he said.

-Kohberger is a graduate student at Washington State University's Department of Criminal Justice and Criminology, according a now-removed university graduate directory.
-A student at the school told CNN that Kohberger is a graduate student studying criminal justice.
+According to a news release from Washington State University, Kohberger completed his first semester as a PhD student in the school's criminal justice program earlier this month.

+Elizabeth Chilton, chancellor of the university's Pullman campus, said the school's police department assisted Idaho law enforcement officials in the execution of search warrants at Kohberger's office and his apartment.

-A CNN team in Pullman, which is only 7 miles from Moscow, saw law enforcement activity at an apartment complex where graduate students live.
+A CNN team in Pullman, which is only about 9 miles from the site of the killings, saw law enforcement activity at an apartment complex where graduate students live.

-Officials at Washington State University haven't responded to CNN's request for comment.
+"We also want to extend our deepest sympathies to the families, friends, and Vandal colleagues who were impacted by these murders," Chilton said.
+"We will long feel the loss of these young people in the Moscow-Pullman community and hope the announcement today will be a step toward healing."

 In a post removed from Reddit after Kohberger's arrest was made public, a student investigator associated with a DeSales University study named Bryan Kohberger sought participation in a research project "to understand how emotions and psychological traits influence decision-making when committing a crime."

-One of the principal investigators of that study, a professor at DeSales University, in Pennsylvania, declined to comment on the matter.
+One of the principal investigators of the study, a professor at DeSales University, in Pennsylvania, declined to comment on the matter.

-Kohberger graduated in 2020 with a bachelor's degree and finished his graduate student studies at DeSales in June 2022, according to a statement on the school's website.
+Kohberger graduated in 2020 with a bachelor's degree, according to a school spokesperson, in June 2022 Kohberger completed his "graduate studies for the Master of Arts in criminal justice program," the spokesperson said.

-The suspect also graduated from Northampton Community College with an associate's degree in arts and psychology in 2018, a spokesman for the school in Pennsylvania said.
+The suspect also graduated from Northampton Community College with an associate degree in arts and psychology in 2018, a spokesman for the school in Pennsylvania said.

 Case shocked small college town